Splode/hackwild/_drafts/creating-a-command-line-application-with-nodejs.md

 const read = filePath => {}
 const write = (filePath, data) => {}

-module.exports = function (note) {}
+module.exports = function(note) {}
 ```

 ### Building the Read and Write functions

 First, we'll create a variable, `notesPath` which defines both the path and filename of the file that will store our notes.
-We want to store this as a `JSON` file in the root project directory
+We want to store this as a `JSON` file in the user's home directory, so we'll use `path.resolve()` to build this path.
+This will ensure a consistent path structure and experience across platforms.

+The `read()` function will perform a basic synchronous read and will parse the data (we're assuming that we're only going to be storing data as `JSON`).

+The `write()` function follows a similar structure, except that now we `stringify()` the data before writing it to the filesystem.

+> Note that we'll need to call `process.exit(1)` on an error to ensure that our programs quit with an error code; we don't want our program to hang in the event of an error.

 #### add.js